return42/sphkerneldoc/linux_src_doc/drivers/scsi/lpfc/lpfc_scsi_c.rst

 This routine does the pci dma mapping for scatter-gather list of scsi cmnd field of \ ``lpfc_cmd``\  for device with SLI-3 interface spec.
-This routine scans through sg elements and format the bdea.
+This routine scans through sg elements and format the bde.
 This routine also initializes all IOCB fields which are dependent on scsi command request buffer.

 .. _`lpfc_scsi_prep_dma_buf_s3.return-codes`: